synergistic-silobusters/flintandsteel/README.md

 ### Clearing persistent storage

 The express server app uses [mongodb](https://www.npmjs.com/package/mongodb) to store users and ideas.
 There are two databases, `flintandsteel` for production and `flintandsteel-dev` for development.
-If the development database gets messy, `gulp clean:db:dev` can be used to drop the database.
+If the development database gets messy, `gulp clean:db-dev` can be used to drop the database.

-At this point in time `gulp clean:db:dev` runs automatically when calling `gulp generate:data`, which runs automatically when executing `gulp start:dev`.
+At this point in time `gulp clean:db-dev` runs automatically when calling `gulp generate:data`, which runs automatically when executing `gulp start:dev`.

 ### Generating canned data for development database

-To start with some predefined data, `gulp generate:data` clears the development database (using `gulp clean:db:dev`) and populates the database with pre-populated ideas and users.
+To start with some predefined data, `gulp generate:data` clears the development database (using `gulp clean:db-dev`) and populates the database with pre-populated ideas and users.
 This happens automatically if you run `gulp start:dev`.

 ## Contributing